husio/lith/README.md

 * **Two-factor** authentication using Time-based One-Time Password.
 * **Admin Panel** for managing the application.
 * **HTML and JSON** interfaces to integrate with your application.
-* **Open Source**
 * **Single dependency** (SMTP server), single static binary.

 ## Quick start

-Lith is a standalone service that can be incorporated into your setup in several ways.
-To run an example, execute `make run-demo`.
+Lith is a standalone service that can be integrated in many ways.
+You can start a generic demo instance by executing `make run-demo`.
+For more specific examples, see [examples](#examples) section.

 ## Examples